alexandre-do/scraping/README.md

 # scraping
-This repertory contains the scraping methods to collect the data from internet
+This repertory contains the scraping methods to collect the news data from Google News Search.